1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Stalin.md

  - Lysenko became his favorite.[^2][^3]
  - For the LAAAS Lysenko gave Stalin his own list that was passed with no election.[^4]
  - He was not a scientist.[^5]
+ > “biology by the theory of neo-Lamarckism, which is supplanting neo-Darwinism.”37”[^6]

 Footnotes: